 |Max Power||163.7bhp @ 5,200rpm|

 |Max Torque||245Nm @ 4,000rpm|

 |Transmission Options||6-speed Manual & 6-speed Automatic with paddle shifters|

 |Drivetrain System||2WD & 4WD|

-The new Toyota Fortuner is available in six grades with a choice of petrol and diesel engines in two manual and one automatic option.
-Replacing the 3.0-litre diesel unit from the previous model, the 2.8-litre engine has been taken from the new Innova Crysta.
-The 4-cylinder, In-Line, diesel engine makes 174.5bhp of power at 3,400rpm and 450Nm of torque between 1,600 to 2,400rpm.
-It is offered with a choice of six-speed manual and six-speed automatic transmission.
+It is available with a choice of petrol and diesel engines in two manual and one automatic option.
+The oil burner is a new 2.8-litre engine that is borrowed from the new Innova Crysta.
+This 4-cylinder, in-line unit replaces the 3.0-litre engine and is capable of producing a maxim power output of 174.5bhpp at 3,400rpm and a peak torque of 450Nm between 1,600 to 2,400rpm.
+Transmission duties will be carried out by a six-speed manual and a six-speed automatic unit.